tamberg/library/README.md

 ### Respond to a request
 - Tag a request with `ready`, once the item is available.
-- Add comments to a request, to reach out, if necesssary.
+- Add comments to a request, reach out, if necesssary.

 ### Hand-out an item
 - Tag request issue with `out`.